Toyota Canada Inc.: Manufacturing and engineering in Canada

-Since the introduction of the Toyota Prius in 2000, more than 75% of all hybrid vehicles sold in Canada were made by Toyota.
-In September 2014, Toyota celebrated the sale of its 100,000th hybrid vehicle in Canada.
-Toyota estimates that Toyota and Lexus hybrids have saved Canadians almost 260 million liters of fuel - the equivalent of 103 Olympic-sized swimming pools.

 Environment

 Since 2001, Toyota Canada Inc. has maintained ISO 14001 registration for an effective environmental management system (EMS).
 TCI's head office was the first Toyota facility in North America to achieve this certification.

 TCI has established a Corporate Environmental Policy which outlines its commitment towards continually reducing the daily impact of all its activities, services and operations.
 TCI also contributes to the publication of an annual North American Environmental Report on progress, success, and future inspirations.
 A number of Toyota's Canadian dealerships have also achieved LEED Gold Standard, one of the strictest levels of LEED certification.

 Through the Toyota Evergreen Learning Grounds, Toyota Canada and its dealerships have contributed over $3.2 million in grants to more than 5,500 schools and impacted more than 1.15 million students through projects that transform school grounds into green outdoor classrooms since 2000.